Where are they now? The Man Utd XI on Wayne Rooney’s debut v Fenerbahce

 He left in 2005, spending a couple of years with Besiktas before a return to Brazil with Flamengo, with whom he lifted the Brazilian title in 2009.

-The midfielder saw out his playing career in the United States and he’s now manager of MLS side Philadelphia Union.
+The midfielder saw out his playing career in the United States and he’s now manager of Philadelphia Union Academy.

 Djemba-Djemba did little to justify his reported £75,000-a-week wage and was promptly shown the door after two years and 20 eyebrow-raising appearances in the league.